 Food may not be consumed in classrooms.
 Drinks are permissible if you use a straw and keep your mask on.

 Drinking fountains will be equipped with working bottle-filling fixtures only (the non-bottlle filling fixtures on one side of the single sinks have been deactivated).
-The cafeteria will be open, with revised hours based on the anticipated occupancy and a more limited menu to meet traffic flow and social distancing needs.
+The cafeteria will be open for self-checkout of prepared cold foods, snacks, and beverages.

 Hand sanitizer stations will be positioned throughout the building, and cleaning supplies (disinfectant and paper towels) will be available in the classrooms and all reception areas.
 We strongly encourage you to wash your hands and use sanitizer frequently and to disinfect your seating and desk areas in the classrooms.